Thinking about the Genesis library: Part I

 Layering Attack Rays in Sections of Galactic Force

 Should Galactic Attack have music?
 Does Attack Galac have a second stage?
 Why is there so much audible rattling under the hood of my minivan while I drive?
 Until these questions are answered satisfactorily, we decided to put aside Galactic Attacktic for a future date.
-In the meantime I will find a new bin/cue file and not speak to a mechanic. → Think outside the post.
+In the meantime I will find a new bin/cue file and not speak to a mechanic.
+We did play enough to realize the game is good and for Andrew to compose his requisite haiku, luckily for you.
+Only time will tell if I demand he write another after we play more of the game. → It was the best of games, it was the worst of games

 Thinking about the Master System library